 The State Heritage Office has developed a new online directory of businesses offering heritage services across Western Australia.
 Click here to find a heritage specialist.

-To discuss the significance of your property or for any other heritage information or advice please make an appointment with the city's Heritage Officer.
+To discuss the significance of your property or for any other heritage information or advice please call call (08) 9237 9222 to make an appointment with the city's Heritage Officer.